Birth Injury Attorney Longwood, FL

 A birth injury claim may involve many parties; it is not always cut and dry.
 Depending on the circumstances, a claim can include not only the doctor who delivered the baby, but also the hospital, nurses, anesthesiologists, and pharmaceutical companies.
 If any medical professional assisted the doctor during the act that caused a birth injury, and they contributed to the injury, they may be held liable for the birth injury as well.
-A Florida birth injury attorney may help you decide who should be held accountable for the birth injury and may help you seek compensation from the negligent party.
+A birth injury attorney Longwood, FL offers may help you decide who should be held accountable for the birth injury and may help you seek compensation from the negligent party.

-If you have suffered a birth injury in Florida and would like to explore your options further, please contact the Orlando medical malpractice attorneys at David & Philpot, P.L.
+If you have suffered a birth injury in Florida and would like to explore your options further, please contact the Longwood medical malpractice attorneys at David & Philpot, P.L.
 David & Philpot, P.L. has been representing victims of birth injuries for over 20 years.
 We’ve recovered millions of dollars for our clients and are here to help you.
 Contact us today at 800.360.7015 for a free consultation.